K-LeGeyt/weather-app/README.md

 # Weather App

 ## Getting Started
-You can view a live demo of this app on [heroku](https://weatherwhether.herokuapp.com/)
+You can watch a live demo of this app on [YouTube](https://youtube.com/shorts/jiO7qibmOx8?feature=share)

 ### API Key required